Passenger and motorcycle transport

 $100 USD per vehicle

 There have been recent cases of illegal operators shipping motorcycles that had not been given clearance to either leave Panama or be unloaded in Colombia.
-Because of this customs officials refuse any vehicle owner to process the customs paperwork individually.
-Motorcycles can only be unloaded from the boat onto land after primary documents have been submitted and authorised by customs via a marine agent.
-The cost is $100USD per vehicle
+Because of this ongoing issue, customers must employ an agent.
+Motorcycles can only be unloaded from the boat onto land after authorization by customs.
+The agent cost is $100USD per vehicle.